knadh/tinyrouter.js/README.md

 # tinyrouter.js

-A tiny, vanilla JS client-side router for single-page apps on top of the browser `window.history` API.
+A tiny, vanilla JS client-side router for single-page apps on top of the browser's `window.history` API.
 No dependencies and ~950 bytes minified+gzipped.
-Ideal for simple vanilla JS single page applications, usage with AplineJS etc.
+Ideal for simple vanilla JS single-page applications, using with AplineJS etc.

 ## Features